one-among-us/TwitterBackup/README.md

 # TwitterBackup

- Backup other users' twitter accounts with Twitter API
+A tool to back up other users' Twitter accounts using the Twitter API.
+(Currently limited to the last 3200 tweets).

 ## Usage